triblatron/dagui/README.md

         * harfbuzz for text shaping
         * pango to support underlining for keyboard shortcuts and error indication
         * freetype for font metrics and rasterisation
+          * Use GL_RED for fonts with greyscale
+            * GL_LUMINANCE is deprecated in modern OpenGL
+          * Use GL_RGB for fonts with sub-pixel hinting
 * Efficiency promoting API
   * Pass by value and allow optimiser to make it fast
   * check whether move constructor can be elided